vatpac-technology/sops/docs/aerodromes/classc/sydney.md

 | Other aircraft: |
 | To the NORTH and EAST | 16L/34R |
 | To the SOUTH and WEST | 16R/34L |

+Heavy aircraft, particularly international departures, will often operationally require **Runway 34L/16R**.
+Assigning **Runway 34L/16R** to aircraft from the international apron can also improve aerodrome efficiency due to the reduced taxi distance.

 #### SODPROPS
 During SODPROPS, all departures shall be assigned RWY 16L, except: